seqwalt/LunarLander/README.md

 Direct collocation is used to obtain an optimal trajectory for a lunar lander simulation.
 Trapeziodal quadrature is used to approximate the various integrals used in the optimal control problem.
 Runge-Kutta 4 is used to simulate the dynamics of the system.
 This is the final project for MATH 514 - Numerical Analysis.

 ## Usage
-To run the code, the three main dependencies `numpy`, `ipopt`, and `pyomo` need to be installed.
+To run the code, the three main dependencies [numpy](https://numpy.org/), [ipopt](https://coin-or.github.io/Ipopt/), and [pyomo](http://www.pyomo.org/) need to be installed.
 The file `lander_sim.py` can be run in order to solve the optimal control problem, simulate the dynamics and create a movie of the simulation.

 ## Examples
 - Example of optimal trajectory with path shown.